FelixGail/gplaymusic/README.md

 ---------------

 #### Maven:
-To use this library, simply add the following lines to your pom.xml: **NOT YET SETUP**
+To use this library, simply add the following lines to your pom.xml:
 ```xml
 <dependency>
     <groupId>com.github.felixgail</groupId>